 The archaeological survey was conducted on the 24th of March 2022 and undertaken by Matthew Barker of BHM P/L, who also supervised the archaeological survey and with YYNAC field representatives MacKenzie Joachim and Shannon Atkinson.
-Alex Smith from the Greater Shepparton City Council also attended.
+Alex Smith from the City of Greater Shepparton also attended.
 No Aboriginal cultural heritage places (ACHPs) were located during survey.